 - Even the surface and water the plant again.

-- You can put a garden foil and tree bark on top of the ground - it will prevent the water from evaporating.
+- You can put a garden foil and tree bark on top of the ground - it prevents the water from evaporating.

 How to take care of thuja trees?